jonelo/bashberries/README.md

 ### update_jre
 ```
-update_jre v1.0.0, Copyright 2018 Johann N. Loefflmann
+update_jre v1.1.0, Copyright 2018 Johann N. Loefflmann

-Downloads the latest JRE tarball from the web, extracts it and
+Downloads the latest JRE or JDK tarball from the web, extracts it and
-creates a symlink called jre_latest.
+creates a symlink called jre_latest resp. jdk_latest.

 Usage:
-    update_jre -a [path]
+    update_jre [ [-h] | -a [-d] [-f] [-k] [-t type] [path] ]

 Options:
     -a      accept license.
-That is a required option.
+That is a required option if you want to
+            download the JRE or JDK from the site.
 Please read the license at
             www.oracle.com/technetwork/java/javase/terms/license/index.html
             and allow the script to download the JRE by specifying this option.

-    -k      keep the downloaded .tar.gz, don't remove it at the end.
+    -d      dry run.
+Don't download the JRE or JDK, just inform me.

     -f      force.
 Even if we have the JRE already, update it again.

+    -h      prints this help.

+    -k      keep the downloaded .tar.gz, don't remove it at the end.

+    -t      type.
+Can be jre (the JRE), sjre (server JRE) or jdk (the JDK).

 Parameters:
     path    specifies the path where the JRE should be stored.